SAP-archive/cloud-sample-spaceflight-java/-exercises-/01-Setup/README.md

 1. In a first step you need to access the WebIDE of your account.
 For the hands-on session **CNA376** at SAP TechEd 2018 use the link provided to you by the session instructors along with the corresponding credentials.
 <p align="center"><img width="420" src="res/pic100.png" alt="Log on screen"> </p>

-2. In case you are asked to upgrade your account pleae set a tick at the field `I acknowledge...` and provide your First Name (e.g. CNA376) and your Last Name "xxx".
+2. In case you are asked to upgrade your account, please set the tick at the field `I acknowledge...` and provide your First Name (e.g. CNA376) and your Last Name "xxx".

 <p align="center"><img width="420" src="res/pic101.png" alt="Upgrade account"> </p>